kiranbakale/AMI-Readme/docs/environment_prep.md

 Create a [storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create) that will contain all of your Azure Storage data objects.
 Take a note of its name and [access key](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage) for later.

 Then create a standard [Azure blob container](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal) on the intended environment's storage account for its Terraform State.
-Give this a meaningful name such as `<env_short_name>-terraform-state`.
+Give this a meaningful name such as `<env_short_name>-get-terraform-state`.

+:information_source:&nbsp; The bucket may be named as desired.
+However please note that the Toolkit will create a bucket later with the naming format `<prefix>-terraform-state` for the [Terraform Module Registry](https://docs.gitlab.com/ee/user/packages/terraform_module_registry/) feature in GitLab by default (which can also be changed if required).
+Each bucket requires a unique name to avoid clashes.

 After the container is created this is all that's required for now.
 We'll configure Terraform to use it later in these docs.